freebsd/pkg/external/curl/docs/cmdline-opts/http3-only.md

 # `--http3-only`

-Instructs curl to use HTTP/3 to the host in the URL, with no fallback to earlier HTTP versions.
+Instruct curl to use HTTP/3 to the host in the URL, with no fallback to earlier HTTP versions.
 HTTP/3 can only be used for HTTPS and not for HTTP URLs.
 For HTTP, this option triggers an error.